 Neither car was the one Kennedy was riding in when he was shot in Dallas.
 That vehicle, a 1961 Lincoln Continental convertible leased to the Secret Service for $500 annually by Ford Motor Company, was impounded after the president’s assassination.
 In 1964, the car, code named the X-100 by the Secret Service, underwent a major revamp to the tune of some $500,000.
 It was used periodically by presidents Lyndon Johnson, Richard Nixon, Gerald Ford and Jimmy Carter before being taken out of service in 1977.
 It’s now on display at the Henry Ford Museum in Michigan.

-Some of JFK’s accessories and grooming items also have been on the auction block this year, including a black necktie he owned that went for $8,710 in November, and a monogrammed shaving kit that belonged to him sold for $27,600 in October.
-That same month, an 18 carat gold ring given to the president by his wife in 1963 and engraved on the inside with “J.B.K. to J.F.K.,” sold for $90,000.
+Some of JFK’s accessories and grooming items were also on the auction block 2013, including a black necktie he owned that went for $8,710, and a monogrammed shaving kit that belonged to him sold for $27,600.
+Meanwhile, an 18 carat gold ring given to the president by his wife in 1963 and engraved on the inside with “J.B.K. to J.F.K.,” sold for $90,000.

 Not up for sale are the clothes worn by the president and his wife at the time of the assassination.
 These items are preserved at the National Archives facility in College Park.
 While the president’s clothing can be viewed for research purposes, according to rules established by the Kennedy family, the first lady’s famous bloodstained pink suit cannot be seen by the public until 2103.

 One other Kennedy-related clothing note: In 1999, the one-of-a-kind, rhinestone-encrusted gown that Marilyn Monroe wore when she sang “Happy Birthday” to JFK at a May 1962 event in New York City in honor of his 45th birthday sold at auction in 1999 for $1,267,500.